ethereum/consensus-specs/specs/networking/rpc-interface.md

 1. The `id` member is REQUIRED.
 2. The `id` member in the response MUST be the same as the value of the `id` in the request.
+3. The `id` member MUST be unique within the context of a single connection.
+Monotonically increasing `id`s are RECOMMENDED.
-3. The `method_id` member is REQUIRED.
+4. The `method_id` member is REQUIRED.
-4. The `result` member is required on success, and MUST NOT exist if there was an error.
+5. The `result` member is required on success, and MUST NOT exist if there was an error.
-5. The `error` member is REQUIRED on errors, and MUST NOT exist if there wasn't an error.
+6. The `error` member is REQUIRED on errors, and MUST NOT exist if there wasn't an error.
+7. `is_error` MUST be `true` on errors, or `false` otherwise.

 Structuring RPC requests in this manner allows multiple calls and responses to be multiplexed over the same stream without switching.
+Note that this implies that responses MAY arrive in a different order than requests.

 The "method ID" fields in the below messages refer to the `method` field in the request structure above.